Caregivers Archives - The Mobility Resource

 Explore more in Caregivers

-Accessible Transportation Enables Seniors to Live More Independently and Prevent Feelings of Isolation Prior to COVID-19, brochures and websites for senior living communities proudly advertised their ability to provide resident transportation to hairdressers, shopping centers, religious services, outings and other daily activities.
-Years ago, assisted living centers with an ample fleet of shuttle buses and
+Accessible Transportation Enables Seniors to Live More Independently and Prevent Feelings of Isolation Prior to COVID-19, brochures and websites for senior living communities proudly advertised their ability to provide assisted living transportation to hairdressers, shopping centers, religious services, outings, and other daily activities.
+Years ago, assisted living centers with an ample fleet of shuttle buses

 Read More